-Not a single study had been conducted on the ability of completely uncontrolled text to affect reading acquisition positively when California education officials (California English/Language Arts Committee, 1987) and, soon after, those in Texas (Texas Education Agency, 1990) specified that programs accepted for their next textbook adoptions had to contain only "authentic" literature, or literature that was not constrained by readability formulas.
+Although this recommendation was based on beginning reading research, it was research from the report's Extending Literacy chapter that influenced beginning reading texts most directly.
+That chapter summarized research on the obstacles to comprehension created by manipulations of text to comply with readability formulas.
+Not a single study had been conducted on the ability of completely uncontrolled text to affect reading acquisition positively when California education officials (California English/Language Arts Committee, 1987) and, soon after, those in Texas (Texas Education Agency, 1990), specified that programs accepted for their next textbook adoptions had to contain only "authentic" literature, or literature that was not constrained by readability formulas.
 By the early 1990s, the anthologies of all major reading programs consisted of authentic literature.
 Among teachers and the public, this instructional perspective was known as whole language.

 In that these state mandates did not distinguish between texts for beginning reading and those for subsequent grade levels, the vocabulary of the first-grade texts was no longer controlled according to the Gray (1925) model.
 Instead, the new beginning reading texts used predictable text structures, in which key words are substituted within repeated phrases or sentences.
-In the prototypical predictable text, Brown Bear, Brown Bear, What Do You See?
-(Martin, 1967), colors and animals are substituted in the question "What do you see?" and the answer "I see a . . ."
-Texts such as this one differed substantially in the amount and repetition of vocabulary from Green Eggs and Ham (Geisel, 1960), which the Commission on Reading (Anderson et al., 1985) had identified as exemplifying beginning reading texts that were interesting, comprehensible, and phonics-based.
-For example, Brown Bear presents new words at almost 3 times the rate of Green Eggs and Ham: 16 new words per 100 for the former and 6 for the latter.
-The idea of the pedagogy underlying texts such as Brown Bear was that beginning readers would be gaining recognition of these words through repeated reading of such texts.
-Evidence that, in fact, young children attended to the individual words when the texts could be memorized and chanted was lacking at the time the model was introduced.
-Subsequent research has shown that nonreaders learn few of the words in these predictable texts (Johnston, 2000).

-The shift in tasks for beginning readers from the years 1962 (when entry-level, first-grade texts had 10 new words per 100; see Table 4) and 1983 (when the same type of entry-level, first-grade texts introduced new words at the rate of 5 per 100; Hiebert, 2005) to the year 1993 (when new words were introduced at the rate of 29 words per 100) represents a sea change.
-Given that most high-frequency words are function words (e.g., I, can), these words appeared in the whole-language texts, but 46% of the unique words appeared a single time in the first 10 texts of the 1993 entry-level text (see Table 4), whereas entry-level texts for first graders in 1962 had had no single-appearing words.
+A prototypical predictable text, Brown Bear, Brown Bear (Martin, 1967), differed substantially from Green Eggs and Ham (Geisel, 1960) in the amount and repetition of vocabulary.
+The type-token ratio of the entry-level unit in the 1993 copyright is 29:100 (see Table 4) and that of Green Eggs and Ham is 7:100, which means that the texts of the 1993 entry-level unit had four times as many unique words as Green Eggs and Ham.
+Given that most high-frequency words are function words (e.g., I, can), these words appeared in the whole language texts, but 46% of the unique words appeared a single time in the first 10 texts of the 1993 entry-level text.
 With no constraints on the number of new, unique words or a need to repeat them, the rate of introducing new words from the entry- to exit-level texts is flat.
 The only accommodation is in length, with entry passages substantially shorter than exit passages (although substantially longer than entry passages in 1962).